-To maintain the air box, remove the blower / flipper assembly and clean the ashes out of the air box with a mini-vacuum, brush or your hand.
+To maintain the air box, remove the blower / flipper assembly and clean the ashes out of the air box with a mini-vacuum that is made for ashes, metal brush or metal scraper.
 You may need to loosen up hard packed ashes.
 Securely fasten the blower / flipper assembly back onto the large air tube ensuring there are no air leaks.